lancenacabuan/Shaliah/README.md

 movements)[\[5\]](https://en.wikipedia.org/wiki/Biblical_unitarianism#:~:text=being%20%2C,citation%20needed)[\[6\]](https://en.wikipedia.org/wiki/Biblical_unitarianism#:~:text=A%20few%20denominations%20%20use,1),
 but it harkens back to earlier nontrinitarian Christian theologies such as **Adoptionism**, **Arianism**, and **Socinianism**.
-What unites these is the rejection of the co-equal Trinity–either by asserting Christ's subordination as a created divine agent (as in Arianism) or by denying his personal pre-existence altogether (as in Socinianism which held Jesus originated at his human
+What unites these is the rejection of the co-equal Trinity – either by asserting Christ's subordination as a created divine agent (as in Arianism) or by denying his personal pre-existence altogether (as in Socinianism which held Jesus originated at his human